Key Takeaways

 What Could Be Better

-• If you need heavy hydration at night, you might want a richer cream
+• If you need heavier hydration at night, you might want a richer cream version

-• If your skin is very sensitive to fragrance, patch test first
+• If your skin is fragrance-sensitive, patch test first

-• Price is mid-to-high compared to drugstore gels
+• Price is mid-to-high compared to drugstore gel options

 How I Use It (My Makeup-Prep Method)